fx-giant/giant-documentations/giant/analysing-using-top-10-and-crossfilter.md

 This guide is to show you the top 10 and cross chart functions in GIANT and how to use it to show top 10 products in your analytics works.
 This guide includes instructions on:
 - How to create a pie chart to show the total buyers by the gender category and a data matrix for top 10 products
 - How the cross chart function aids the analysis of top 10 products bought by the buyers in each of the gender category
+- Cross-chart is an important function used to deepen your analysis.
+It becomes particularly useful when analyzing specific groups within the data.
+- When a single chart cannot display all the given information, cross-chart may be more helpful in displaying that information using two or more charts.

 ### Prerequisites
 * Have an account to access GIANT